sigsum/sigsum/proposals/2022-10-restructure-ascii-format.md

 The current api specification allows keys to appear in any order.
 Parsing gets simpler if order is fully specified.
 There are also some messages with multiple repeated keys.
-E.g., the response to `get-leaves` includes four keys (reduced to 3 when `shard_hint` is eliminated) that can be repeated.
+E.g., the response to `get-leaves` includes three keys that can be repeated.
 The current specification, as I interpret it, says that the response is a sequence of n `checksum` keys, ordered by leaf index, n `signature` keys, also ordered by leaf index, etc, but the sequences may be interleaved in any arbitrary way.

 The objective of this proposal is to